YOU ARE EXPLORING

 Surgical Critical Care and Acute Care Surgery Fellowship

 The Department of Surgery at Indiana University School of Medicine offers a fellowship in Surgical Critical Care accredited by Accreditation Council for Graduate Medical Education (ACGME).
-Two pathways are available for this fellowship, described below.
+Two pathways are available for this fellowship.

 The Acute Care Surgery year is structured as a “transition to practice” year.
 The fellow is given a junior clinical instructor faculty appointment with some months designated strictly in certain surgical areas (example: cardiothoracic), with the rest of the year working with the Methodist Trauma and Emergency General Surgery teams.
 This year is structured to increase autonomy, lead junior level residents through operative cases, and build upon both teaching instructor and research skills.